ristillu/TttTimer-in-Sauce/README.md

 ```

 3. Restart Sauce for Zwift
-4. The "Sigrid TTT Timer" panel should now be available in your Sauce windows
+4. The "TTT Timer" panel should now be available in your Sauce windows

 ## Usage